privacy-tech-lab/gpc-privacy-choice/README.md

 <img width="1265" alt="Screen Shot 2021-07-19 at 4 21 15 PM" src="https://user-images.githubusercontent.com/54873610/126222954-02afec37-a945-4926-89c3-1c6aa783cba7.png">

-Below are some basic actions a user could take relating to the Privacy Choice extension, and the corresponding entries that will be recorded in the setting interaction history.
+Below are some basic actions a user could take relating to the GPC Privacy Choice extension, and the corresponding entries that will be recorded in the setting interaction history.

 #### Responding to the banner without applying to all